Language selection

 The CSA is preparing for a Canadian rover to explore a polar region of the Moon.
 (Credit: CSA)

 Canadian company Canadensys was selected to build with its partners the Canadian lunar rover as well as to develop the Canadian payloads.
-The rover will explore a polar region of the Moon no earlier than .
+The rover will explore a polar region of the Moon in a few years only.

-The mission will demonstrate key technologies and will gather scientific data with its six scientific payloads (five Canadian and one American) to help find water ice and allow scientists to better understand the lunar geology and environment.
+The mission will demonstrate key technologies and will gather scientific data with its scientific payloads to allow scientists to better understand the lunar geology and environment, and to help in the search for water ice.

 Explore further